Looking for a seamless way to invest money in Sovereign Gold Bonds?

 A confirmation popup will appear for you to verify the investment details.
-Read the confirmation message carefully, verify the purchase units and click on the place order button once again.
+Read the confirmation message, carefully, verify the purchase units and click on the place order button once again.

-Your order is successfully placed.
+Your order has been successfully placed.

 The order status will change to pending once the order is placed.

 If you need to make any edits to the quantity of your order, here’s how you can do it:

 Go to your Coin by Zerodha dashboard and click on ETFs and SGB from your account menu.

 The same page where you placed the order will open.

 Click on the Pencil icon to edit your SGB order.
 If you wish to cancel your order, click on the Bin icon.